sgichohi/PredText/README.md

 getWordList(): return value is a list of strings.
 Every string represents a word in dictionary.
 All words should be in lower cases.

-getGoogleDate(): return a dictionary mapping lists of strings to integers, in which mapping [A; B; C] to 10 means, "A B C" appears for 10 times in google data.
+getGoogleData(word_chain): return value is a integers. in which if word_chain is [A; B; C] and output is 10, it means, "A B C" appears for 10 times in google data.